Samuel De Champlain Bridge: Special Illumination to mark the first day of competition at the 2026 Winter Olympics

 News provided byDepartment of Housing, Infrastructure and Communities

 MONTREAL, Feb.
-4, 2026 /CNW/ - Tonight, the Samuel De Champlain Bridge will be lit up in the colours of the Olympic flag from sunset to 1:00 a.m. to mark the first day of competition at the 2026 Winter Olympics in Milano Cortina, Italy.
+6, 2026 /CNW/ - Tonight, the Samuel De Champlain Bridge will be lit up in the colours of the Italian flag from sunset to 1:00 a.m. to celebrate the opening of the 2026 Winter Olympics in Milano Cortina.

 Please note that the bridge will also be illuminated in the colors of the Canadian flag on evenings when Canada wins a medal.